CosminManu/restaurant-management-system/README.md

 - Ensure the absolute paths for order.txt are set by the support team.

 ## Run app
-User can run the system from command line, navigating to _out/production/restaurant-ppoo_, using followinf command
+User can run the system from command line, navigating to _out/production/restaurant-ppoo_, using following command

 `java ro.ase.ebusiness.Main`